 5.3.2.1 General

-The Point of Interception (POI) detects the target communication, derives the intercept related information or communications content from the target communications and delivers the POI Output as xIRI to the MDF2 or as xCC to the MDF3.
+The Point of Interception (POI) detects the target communication, derives the intercept related information or communications content from the target communications and delivers the POI output as xIRI to the MDF2 or as xCC to the MDF3.
 The output of a POI is determined by the type of the NF associated with the POI.
 A POI may be embedded within a Network Function (NF) or separate from a NF with which it is associated.

 Multiple POIs may have to be involved in executing a warrant.